joearms/old.blog/_posts/2013-05-31-a-week-with-elixir.md

-to convert to Elixir, by the simple act of changing **<-** to **!** will cause hoards of occam-pi programmers would weep for joy rush into the streets crying ``horray, horray, what a good day'' and immediately convert to Elixir.  old men will tell of this in times to come, and there will be much rejoicing and celebration in the land.
+to convert to Elixir, by the simple act of changing **<-** to **!** will cause hoards of occam-pi programmers would weep for joy rush into the streets crying ``horray, horray, what a good day'' and immediately convert to Elixir.
+Old men will tell of this in times to come, and there will be much rejoicing and celebration in the land.

 The Pipe operator